Getting Started Rust

 use wesl::include_wesl; const shader_string = include_wesl!("my_shader");

-Using wesl-rs
+#Using wesl-rs

 at run-time

-- Add wesl-rs to your dependencies:
+- Add the crate to your dependencies:

-cargo add --git https://github.com/wgsl-tooling-wg/wesl-rs wesl
+cargo add wesl

 - Place your shader in